voxpupuli/puppet-nginx/docs/hiera.md

 Maybe for some reason, Hiera isn't being used in your organization.
 Or, you like to keep a certain amount of composibilty in you modules.
 Or, hidden option #3!
 Regardless, the recommended path is to instantiate your own copy of Class[nginx::config] and move on with life.
 Let's do another example.

-Assume the same code block as before:
+Assume you have the following code block:

 ```ruby
 class { 'nginx' :